Emergency Financial Assistance for U.S. Citizens Abroad

 What assistance is available for U.S. citizens in connection with medical emergencies abroad?

 Consult the nearest Embassy’s website for a list of hospitals and doctors in your location overseas.
 Your hotel concierge may also be a good resource.
 The availability and quality of medical services available can vary greatly depending on your location.
-Read the Medical Facilities and Health Information section in our Country Specific Information pages or our Smart Traveler App.
+Read the Medical Facilities and Health Information section in our Country Specific Information pages.
 Review our Medical Insurance page for information about medical coverage abroad, air ambulances, and medical evacuation companies.
 Limited emergency medical funding assistance may be available on a reimbursable (loan) basis for temporarily destitute U.S. citizens and their qualified dependents.

 If you have a U.S. citizen relative or friend abroad in need of emergency financial assistance, whom do you contact at the Department of State for help?

 Contact the U.S. Department of State, Office of Overseas Citizens Services, at (888) 407-4747 or, if dialing from overseas, (202) 647-5225.
 You can also contact the Consular Section (American Citizens Services Unit) at the nearest U.S. embassy or consulate.
-See also the U.S. embassy and consulate contact information in our Country Specific Information pages or our Smart Traveler App.
+See also the U.S. embassy and consulate contact information in our Country Specific Information pages.

 Learn About Your Destination